Long Gone (film): Plot

 The Tampico Stogies are a last-place baseball team based in Tampico, Florida.
 The team competes in the lowest-level (Class D) professional Gulf Coast league during the summer of 1957.
 The team is unaffiliated with a major league franchise; so, it must sign and pay all of its own players without any financial support outside of the team's owners.

-The Stogies are owned by a pair of corrupt and scheming local Tampico businessmen, Hale Buchman (Henry Gibson) and his son, Hale Buchman Jr. (Teller).
+The Stogies are owned by a pair of corrupt and scheming local Tampico businessmen, Hale Buchman and his son, Hale Buchman Jr..
 They refer to themselves as sports moguls, despite the team being heavily mortgaged.

-Their star player and manager is an aging Cecil "Stud" Cantrell (William Petersen), a hard-drinking, hard-playing, and hard-loving man's man of an indeterminate age nearing 40.
+Their star player and manager is an aging Cecil "Stud" Cantrell, a hard-drinking, hard-playing, and hard-loving man's man of an indeterminate age nearing 40.
 Signed out of high school by the St. Louis Cardinals, Cantrell was a onetime rookie standout in the organization, coming up in the same group as Stan Musial, but he never made it to the big leagues because of a war injury he sustained in World War II during the Battle of Guadalcanal.